anthonyloprimo/lawndingpage/public/README.md

 The third pane is Rules.
 Just like About, this uses markdown to populate the pane and describe a list of rules, code of conduct, etc...

-The fourth pane is for FAQ, and allows the community to host series of questions they're commonly asked and it's stored in - you guessed it - markdown.
+The fourth pane is for FAQ, and allows the community to host series of questions they're commonly asked, stored in markdown.

 The fifth and sixth panes are for Events and Donate buttons, respectively.
 It's currently unfinished, and will either import data from a calendar, or will simply link to a calendar or external events page.
-The Donate button will either show a page for donations, or simply link to a donate page i.e. PayPal or somethinng.
+The Donate button will either show a page for donations, or simply link to a donate page i.e. PayPal or something.

 Everything public-facing is contained within `index.php` as it's handled as a single page website, instead of storing a bunch of separate pages.
 Styling is handled within `style.css` and takes care of both the main page and the config page.
 All interactivity is contained in `app.js`.

 To keep things visually consistent, `config.php` is derived off the main page, and allows users to configure every part of what currently exists.
-They can set background images, the logo, the title, subtitle, add and remove links/separators, and modify the contentds of each page (except for EVENTS and DONATE).
+They can set background images, the logo, the title, subtitle, add and remove links/separators, and modify the contents of each page (except for EVENTS and DONATE).

 ## Page Breakdown
 Currently, pages are hardcoded into index.php, and simply use some php code nested inside of HTML code to pull content from the dedicated markdown files.
 For example, the server will populate the contents of `about.md` and place it inside of the content for the About Pane.
 Eventually, this will be turned into a fully modular system, not unlike say, Wordpress sites, where the end user has full control from within the configuration page to add and remove panes from the site.
 That means, if someone wanted to modify this into their personal website, they will soon be able to simply configure the site through config.php, including adding or removing panes, changing styles, and so-on.